To express your interest in attending any of the below courses please visit the Expressions of Interest tab.

 equipment downtime and lost production.

-Next course scheduled: Currently there is not a course scheduled for 2021 please Express Your Interest Here
+Next course scheduled: 1st June 2022 please Express Your Interest Here

 Metocean is a discipline covering meteorology and physical oceanography, and is concerned with quantifying the impact and effect of weather and sea conditions on a wide range of activities in the offshore oil & gas and renewables.
 This is an essential course providing a greater understanding of Metocean and how the application of Metocean information can benefit your organisation particularly with respect to: Improved safety; Better decision-making and planning; Reduced costs.